gmunguia/notaryjs/README.md

 })
 ```

-### notary#sign(signature, function)
+### sign(signature, function)
 Creates a typed function.
 It's first argument is a string containing a haskell-like type signature, the second one is the function to be typed.
 It returns a function just like the one passed in, only this one will throw errors whenever the signature is violated.
+It can be used straight from the library for basic signatures, or previous creation with notary() for class-constrained signatures.

 Valid signatures must have the following structure:
 ```